shortlab/2025-mkchiang-spinodal-is-real/README.md

 # 2025-mrae-spinodal-is-real
-Data repository for Max+Merrill's manuscript on detecting spinodal decomposition using TGS
+Data repository for Max+Merrill's manuscript on detecting spinodal decomposition using TGS.